Scroll to navigation

 argument array must

-have room for at least N/A N/A char* wchar_t* N/A N/A N/A N/A N/A
+width+1 characters) N/A N/A char* wchar_t* N/A N/A N/A N/A N/A

-matches a non-empty
+Matches a non-empty

-sequence of
+sequence of character

-character from set
+from set of

-of characters.
+characters.

 If the first character